SMALL PHONE

 5. PASSING IN FARM COUNTRY

-Pay attention to these dangers for clues to directional changes a farmer might make in his/her route, such as the telltale sign of dirt chunks going into and out of fields, as well as other equipment being operated in upcoming fields.
+Pay attention to these hazards for clues to directional changes a farmer might make in his/her route, such as the telltale sign of dirt chunks going into and out of fields, as well as other equipment being operated in upcoming fields.

 6. PASSING SAFELY IN A GROUP